 Professor Subra Suresh is an eminent American scientist, engineer and entrepreneur with a strong record of distinguished and impactful leadership in academia, industry and government.
-He will begin his tenure as President of NTU from 1 January 2018.
+He began his tenure as President of NTU from 1 January 2018.

 He was the ninth President of Carnegie Mellon University (CMU) from 2013 to 2017.
 Before that, he served as Director of the US National Science Foundation (NSF) from 2010 to 2013, and Dean of the School of Engineering and Vannevar Bush Professor of Engineering from 2007 to 2010 at the Massachusetts Institute of Technology (MIT), where he was a faculty member for two decades.

 During President Suresh’s tenure, CMU assembled the most diverse senior leadership team in its history; established a strategic plan through an inclusive campus-wide process; recruited a record proportion of outstanding female first-year undergraduate students in computer science and engineering; founded and chaired the Global Learning Council as an international forum to help improve learning outcomes through technology; and launched a historic campus infrastructure development effort.